giampaolo/psutil/docs/api.rst

     determined for some internal reason (e.g. system process or directory no longer exists) it may return an empty string.

-    .. versionchanged:: 5.6.4 added support for NetBSD
+    .. versionchanged:: 5.6.4
+       added support for NetBSD.

   .. method:: username()